Committees and voting

 - Law Enforcement: This committee promotes greater uniformity and cooperation among member boards in the enforcement of licensure laws.
-It also maintains the NCEES Investigation and Enforcement Guidelines and Investigative Training Manual, best practice manuals for enforcement activities and training.
+It also maintains the NCEES Investigation and Enforcement Guidelines and Investigative Training Manual, best practice manuals for member boards to use in enforcement activities and training.

-- Member Board Administrators: This committee is responsible for organizing the conference of MBAs at the NCEES annual meeting and zone interim meetings.
+- Member Board Administrators: This committee is responsible for organizing the conference of member board administrators (MBAs) at the NCEES annual meeting and zone interim meetings.
 The committee also facilitates cooperation between MBAs and assists with any member board efforts to address licensure processes and practices.

 - Uniform Procedures and Legislative Guidelines: UPLG looks for ways to strengthen the licensure process by proposing changes to the Model Law and Model Rules, the documents that provide member licensing boards with a model for their own practice laws to regulate the engineering and surveying professions.